-- Reserve space for small, independent retailers. - This sector plan area is not appropriate for big box or combination retail stores. - Encourage independent retailers through the optional development method in the Commercial Residential (CR) and Commercial Retail Town (CRT) zones by prioritizing the expansion of small business opportunities as a public benefit. - Employ strategies for attracting independent retailers that may include incentives to preserve affordable rents, establishing business cooperatives and building smaller store sizes that could accommodate local businesses. - Attract and support local retailers and small businesses through loans and technical assistance programs offered by State and County economic development agencies. - Form an association comprising Westbard merchants, small businesses and property owners to implement a retail marketing and revitalization strategy, of which attracting and retaining small businesses will be a component.
+- Reserve space for small, independent retailers in the 500 square-foot to 1,000 square-foot range when possible. - Encourage independent retailers through the optional development method in the Commercial Residential (CR) and Commercial Retail Town (CRT) zones by prioritizing the expansion of small business opportunities as a public benefit. - Employ strategies for attracting independent retailers that may include incentives to preserve affordable rents, establishing business cooperatives and building smaller store sizes that could accommodate local businesses. - Attract and support local retailers and small businesses through loans and technical assistance programs offered by State and County economic development agencies. - Form an association comprising Westbard merchants, small businesses and property owners to implement a retail marketing and revitalization strategy, of which attracting and retaining small businesses will be a component.
 Such an association may also help foster relationships among residents, property owners and government agencies in promoting Westbard's business interests.